jakovid/jakovid/README.md

 **`I like to build things`**

-I'm a self-taught full-stack developer.
-I love building projects from the ground up.
+I'm a self-taught full-stack developer that has built various projects with the MERN stack.
+I am currently focused on using the new T3 stack and delving into the realm of data structures and algorithms.
+Hooray.

    <p align="left">
       <a href="https://github.com/jakovid?tab=followers">